zeropse/moodtunes/CONTRIBUTING.md

 ---

-Thank you for contributing to Mood Music! 🎵✨
+Thank you for contributing to MoodTunes! 🎵✨